gokulkrishnan2005/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ```
 ### Role based
 ```
-Think of blockchain as a digital notebook that everyone in a group shares, but no one can erase or secretly change.
-Instead of one person keeping the notebook, copies are spread across many computers, making it very secure and transparent.
-Each page (called a “block”) records transactions, and once it’s written, it’s locked in place with cryptography.
+Blockchain is like a shared digital notebook that no single person controls.
+Every entry, once written, is permanent, transparent, and secured with cryptography, making it very hard to cheat or tamper with.
+It works by grouping transactions into blocks, which are verified by the network through consensus methods like Proof of Work or Proof of Stake.

-Blockchain is useful not only for Bitcoin but also for banking, supply chains, healthcare records, elections, and even “smart contracts” that run automatically.
+While it began with Bitcoin, blockchain today has many applications — from banking and supply chain tracking to healthcare, elections, and smart contracts.
+However, it still faces challenges such as slow transaction speed, high energy use, regulatory uncertainty, and data privacy issues.

-The catch?
-It can be slow, energy-hungry, and still faces legal and privacy questions.
-But if these challenges are solved, blockchain could become a backbone of the digital world.
+In short, blockchain has the potential to reshape industries by ensuring trust, transparency, and security — but it’s not a magic bullet, and overcoming its limitations will be key to its future success
 ```
 ## Gemini
 ### Zero Shot